atomesZ/hackaton-energy/README.md

 An internet window will launch itself.

-Click then on "main" and click on the double arrow.
+Click then on "main.ipynb" file and click on the double arrow.

 ![Capture d’écran du 2021-04-05 09-33-31](https://user-images.githubusercontent.com/57793060/113549685-1d3b9380-95f2-11eb-933c-2c76010b3e10.png)